emmahone/etcd-101/README.md

 The leader election process is divided into several phases, as follows:

-- Initiation: When a follower peer detects that the current leader has failed or become disconnected, it starts a new leader election by incrementing its current term number and becoming a candidate.
+- `Initiation`: When a follower peer detects that the current leader has failed or become disconnected, it starts a new leader election by incrementing its current term number and becoming a candidate.

-- Request Votes: The candidate sends a RequestVote RPC to all other peers in the cluster, asking for their vote to become the new leader.
+- `Request Votes`: The candidate sends a RequestVote RPC to all other peers in the cluster, asking for their vote to become the new leader.
 The RPC contains the candidate's term number, its ID, and the index and term number of the last log entry it has seen.

-- Voting: When a follower receives a RequestVote RPC, it checks its own term number.
+- `Voting`: When a follower receives a RequestVote RPC, it checks its own term number.
 If the candidate's term number is greater than its own, it updates its term number and votes for the candidate.
 Otherwise, it rejects the vote.
 A follower can only vote for one candidate per term.

-- Election Results: If a candidate receives votes from a quorum of peers, it becomes the new leader.
+- `Election Results`: If a candidate receives votes from a quorum of peers, it becomes the new leader.
 It sends AppendEntries RPCs to all other peers in the cluster to replicate any missing log entries and update their state machines.

 If no candidate receives votes from a quorum of peers, the election process starts over with a new term number.

 # Quorum
 Quorum refers to the minimum number of peers that must agree on a decision before it can be considered valid and committed to the database.
-Specifically, a quorum is defined as the majority of the peers in the cluster, which is calculated as (N/2)+1, where N is the total number of peers in the cluster.
+Specifically, a quorum is defined as the majority of the peers in the cluster, which is calculated as `(N/2)+1`, where N is the total number of peers in the cluster.
 The resiliency of a cluster is the number of peers that can be lost before the cluster loses quorum.
-This is calculated as (n-1)/2.
+This is calculated as `(N-1)/2`.

 For example, if a cluster has five peers, the quorum would be three, because three is the smallest number of peers that constitutes a majority.
 In this case, a decision would only be considered valid if it receives votes from at least three peers.